-Like most people, I saw Lady Bird more than once.
-I even wrote an article with my mom about it.
+Like many Americans, I saw Lady Bird more than once (it's been out in the US a while; UK release date February 16).
+I even wrote an article with my mum about it.
 It's a good movie!
 It deserves all the awards!
-But don't come for me when I say that it was not my favorite movie of 2017.
+But don't come for me when I say that it was not my favourite movie of 2017.
 By the time I sat down to watch the Greta Gerwig-directed drama, my heart had already been won by another story about mothers and daughters and family, but that didn't get any recognition from award shows at all: Landline.

 In my dreams, directors Robespierre and Gerwig get coffee on the regular, and cook up their next ideas for female-focused dramedies that get to the heart of simple but powerful issues.
 But also in my dreams, Robespierre gets proper recognition for it.
 Lady Bird and its cast has already won thirteen awards, with more certainly to come at this year's Oscars.
 Aside from its nomination for the Grand Jury Prize at the 2017 Sundance Film Festival, Landline is up for none.

 Following its release, publications like The Atlantic, the Boston Globe, The New York Times, and Rolling Stone were underwhelmed.
 What do we look for when we look for a movie about mothers and daughters?
 What made Lady Bird soar with the critics, but Landline fall flat?
 This certainly isn't intended to pit the two against each other — actually, it's the opposite.
 In an ideal world, both movies would be welcomed to the stage, the way two movies about the battle of Dunkirk (Darkest Hour and, uh, Dunkirk) are competing for Oscars Best Picture.